 There are so many techniques that can be used to give a piece of furniture that “wow” factor.
 From distressing, to stenciling to transfers, a furniture artist has many tools at their disposal.
 The most frequent question I get, however, centers around obtaining an antiqued look.
 There are three ways to achieve that look, wax, glaze, or stain.
 This leads to the big question, “Which one is best?”

 Wax has been around for years and Fusion’s wax is my favorite.
-It has low VOCs and is like whipped butter – so easy to use.
+It is low odor and is like whipped butter – so easy to use.
 But I don’t use it often.
 It’s not highly durable and doesn’t provide a waterproof surface so I’ll only use it on the sides or decorative accents of a piece.
 This desk has Espresso Wax applied to the Mustard paint, but the top is stained to ensure great durability.

 Coal Black with Liming Wax

 Fusion’s glaze is the easiest I’ve ever used, but it’s not my favorite antiquing medium for one reason.
 Glaze is water based and needs to be sealed to prevent it from reactivating if it gets wet.
 Tough Coat is the most likely sealer for that purpose.
 I’ve told you before that I’m a lazy painter, so adding this extra step and product makes it drop in popularity for me.
 I use it on pieces that I don’t worry about the glaze reactivating, like this small table.

 Heirloom with Cappuccino Stain and Finishing OIl

 Here are the colors that the Fusion waxes come in: